medizininformatik-initiative/clinical-cohort-definition-language/ccdl-tests/ccdl-v3/README.md

 (`ccdl-example-hemoglobin-last-24h` and the respiratory-rate group in `ccdl-with-new-time-constraint-draft`), and a fixed date cannot express "yesterday". `referenceDate` records the day the dataset was generated.
 To exercise those two, shift every date in the bundle by `today - referenceDate` when loading.
-The other seven use only relative-to-each-other dates and can be loaded unchanged.
+The other eight use only relative-to-each-other dates and can be loaded unchanged.

 ### What each dataset probes